mmaxence/mmaxence.github.io/content/_index.md

 {{% mv6 %}}
 # A little more about me
-##### You can also check out my [Linkedin](https://www.linkedin.com/in/mmaxence/), although I am not available for hiring at the moment.
-I currently live in <mark>Seoul</mark> 🇰🇷, a truly amazing city I have been exploring for more than 6 years.
+##### I currently live in <mark>Seoul</mark> 🇰🇷, a truly amazing city I have been exploring for more than 6 years.
+You can download my [resume](/images/MaxenceMauduit_CV.pdf) and for more detailed infos you can also check out my [Linkedin](https://www.linkedin.com/in/mmaxence/), although I am not available for hiring at the moment.
 ### [Responsibilities](#responsibilities)
 ### [Principles](#principles)
 ### [Qualifications](#qualifications)